 Despite being the most insulated jacket that we reviewed, using designated Polartec Alpha Direct insulation rather than just a simple fleece backing.
 The Ascendant Hoody breathed admirably well, making it a versatile layering piece for active pursuits in colder weather such as cross-country skiing, ski-touring, and ice climbing.
 This performance is likely the result of the light Pertex shell that does a better job than many other fabrics like The North Face WindWall or Mountain Hardwear Dragon AirShield at allowing perspiration to pass through.

-The Ascendant works well as both a mid layer and outer layer depending on conditions, and even underneath a second softshell it breathes quite well.
+Fleece-lined jackets can work well as both a mid layer and outer layer depending on conditions, and even underneath a second softshell it can breath quite well.

 When we wore this jacket underneath a hardshell, though, we did get clammier, since the Gore-Tex fabric did not do as good of a job at breathing.
 While the Ferrosi and Torque scored higher, they lack any insulation or fleece backing, so it is impressive that this model can boast the breathability that it does while being one of the warmest.